Disclaimer

 Resale exit strategies can be utilised by those in a chain where purchases and sales may be out of sync.
 This could be due to unforeseen problems or delayed paperwork.
 Regardless, a bridging loan can help cover the costs until sale deadlines are ironed out and a clear exit is found.

-While many buyers will utilise these exit strategies, there are other methods for covering a bridging loan.
+While many buyers will utilise these bridging loan exit strategies, there are other methods for covering your finance.
 A variety of cash redemptions can be used, so long as they’re secured and planned out.
 This can include funds from a pension lump sum, investment sale or even an inheritance.
 Exit strategies can even be secured with the sale of certain physical assets, such as classic cars or artwork.

 Developers, or those with basic refurbishment plans, may also utilise “fix and flip” exit plans.
 Buyers may want to buy a property, do it up, and then put it back on the market to sell or rent out.
 Lenders can accept these plans but will need to assess how much work on the property is needed, demand in the wider market and other factors.